rnowling/rnowling.github.io/_posts/2016-09-05-hashing-trick.md

 ![AUC and non-zero feature weights vs number of features](/images/feature_hashing/hashed_features_auc_weights.png)

-The solid cyan line refers to the AUC of the featured hashing models, while the dotted cyan line is the AUC of the TFIDF model.
-The solid red line gives the number of features with non-zero weights in the feature hashed models, while the dotted red line gives the number of features from the TFIDF model.
+The solid cyan line refers to the AUC of the featured hashing models, while the dashed cyan line is the AUC of the TFIDF model.
+The solid black line gives the number of features with non-zero weights in the feature hashed models, while the dashed black line gives the number of features from the TFIDF model.

 We can make a few observations: